 How much is Cenote Oxman?
 80 MXN ($4,50) and gets you access into the cenote only.

 Is Cenote Oxman crowded?
 During peak tourist season (typically from December to April), Cenote Oxman can be quite busy.
 Especially during the middle of the day.
-However, during the low season (May to November), the crowds tend to be smaller and the cenote can be a more tranquil and relaxing experience.
+However, during the low season (May to November), the crowds tend to be smaller.
+This makes the cenote more tranquil and relaxing experience.
 Additionally, visiting early in the morning or later in the afternoon can often provide a less crowded experience.
-It’s worth noting that the popularity of Cenote Oxman means that it is unlikely to be completely empty, even during the low season.

 How deep is the water at Cenote Oxman?
 The depth of the water at Cenote Oxman can vary depending on the location within the cenote.
 In general, the water is quite deep, with some areas reaching depths of over 30 meters (100 feet).
-However, there are also shallower areas, with depths of around 1-2 meters (3-6 feet), which are suitable for children and less experienced swimmers.
-It’s worth noting that while the water may appear crystal clear and inviting, visitors should still exercise caution and be aware of their own swimming abilities.
+However, there are also shallower areas, with depths of around 1-2 meters (3-6 feet).
+These are suitable for children and less experienced swimmers.

 Can I change clothes at Cenote Oxman?
 There are changing rooms and restroom facilities available at Cenote Oxman.
-Visitors can use the changing rooms to change into their swimwear before entering the cenote, and to change back into their clothes after their swim.
-The changing rooms are usually clean and well-maintained, but it is recommended to bring your own towel and toiletries as these may not be provided.
-Additionally, there are showers available for visitors to rinse off after their swim.
+Visitors can use the changing rooms to change into their swimwear before entering the cenote.
+The changing rooms are usually clean and well-maintained.
+I recommended to bring your own towel and toiletries as these may not be provided.

 Do I need water shoes for Cenote Oxman?
-In general it’s not required to wear water shoes when visiting Cenote Oxman, but it can be a good idea depending on personal preference and the activities planned.
-The cenote’s rocky edges and bottom can be uneven and slippery in some areas, and wearing water shoes can provide better grip and protection for your feet.
+In general it’s not required to wear water shoes when visiting Cenote Oxman.
+This depends on your personal preference and the activities planned.
+The cenote’s rocky edges and bottom can be uneven and slippery in some areas.
+So wearing water shoes can provide better grip and protection for your feet.
 We only swam and used the rope swing without wearing water shoes and felt totally safe.

 What is a cenote?